October is Domestic Violence Awareness Month

 VOLUNTEER AT OUR EMERGENCY SHELTER

-Sign up to volunteer for the most-needed projects at our emergency shelter from 10 am to 12 noon.
+All spots claimed have been claimed for this day!
+Volunteer for the most-needed projects at our emergency shelter from 10 am to 12 noon.
 Examples often include sorting, organizing, cleaning, landscaping, and more.
-Sign up and learn more at this link.

 Thursday, October 10